Charles Patrick Davis, MD, PhD

 - How is monkeypox diagnosed?

 - What research is being done on monkeypox?

 - Where can people get more information about monkeypox?

 - Monkeypox is a viral disease that produces pox lesions on the skin and is closely related to smallpox but is not nearly as deadly as smallpox was.

 - The history of monkeypox is new (1958), and the first human cases were diagnosed and differentiated from smallpox in the early 1970s.

 - Monkeypox virus causes monkeypox.
-The majority of cases are transmitted from animals (rodents) to humans by direct contact; person-to-person transfer, probably by droplets, can occur but not frequently.
+The majority of cases are transmitted from animals (rodents) to humans by direct contact.
+Person-to-person transfer, probably by droplets, can occur infrequently.

 - Risk factors for monkeypox include close association with African animals (usually rodents) that have the disease or caring for a patient who has monkeypox.

 - During the first few days, symptoms are nonspecific and include fever, nausea, and malaise.
 After about four to seven days, lesions (pustules, papules) develop on the face and trunk that ulcerate, crust over, and begin to clear up after about 14-21 days, and lymph nodes enlarge.
 There may be some scarring.

 - The diagnosis of monkeypox is often made presumptively in Africa by the patient's history and the exam that shows the pox lesions, however, a definitive diagnosis is made by PCR, ELISA, or Western blotting tests that are usually done by the CDC or some state labs.
 Definitive diagnosis is important to rule out other possible infectious agents like smallpox.